CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ## **Description of Tuntin**

 Tuntin is a small town, which means the characters can explore various locations and interact with different NPCs throughout a single day.
 If the players decide to split up their characters, they can cover more ground, but you'll need to take turns managing interactions for each player.
-It's important to be aware that splitting the party can increase the potential danger of the "Redbrand Ruffians" encounter.
+It's important to be aware that splitting the party can increase the potential danger of the "Lavender Lancer Ruffians" encounter.

 The subsequent sections provide specific details about various locations within the town.